 - Strepsils Xfactor competition site

 We are very proud of Kickoff, it has helped our team become more efficient, improving workflow throughout the department.
-Give it a try on your projects and let us know how you get on.
+Just give it a try on your projects and let us know how you get on.